lei-cao/beego-in-action/en-US/beego-in-docker.md

 5. <a name="mysql-docker-image"></a>Get along with the [Mysql Docker image](https://registry.hub.docker.com/_/mysql).
 ------------------

-Similar as the Golong Docker image we play with, we can get the Mysql running in a single command:
+Similar as the Golang Docker image we play with, we can get the Mysql running in a single command:

 `docker run --name db -e MYSQL_ROOT_PASSWORD=root -d mysql`